znstrider/plottable/README.md

 ### Credits

-mpltable is built for the lack of good table packages in the python ecosystem.
+plottable is built for the lack of good table packages in the python ecosystem.
 It draws inspiration from R packages [gt](https://github.com/rstudio/gt) and [reactable](https://github.com/glin/reactable), from blog posts about creating tables in matplotlib [Tim Bayer: How to create custom tables](https://matplotlib.org/matplotblog/posts/how-to-create-custom-tables/) and [Son of a corner: Beautiful Tables in Matplotlib, a Tutorial](https://www.sonofacorner.com/beautiful-tables/) and from matplotlibs own table module.